 In general, you can only take part in the vocational language programme if you don’t know enough German to find a job, receive unemployment benefits, have already completed an integration course and mandatory schooling requirements.
 To take the course, you have to apply at the Labour Agency (“Agentur für Arbeit”) or at the Jobcenter.
 However, if you live in Germany as a recognised refugee (“anerkannter Flüchtling”), you can take part in the programme even if you have a job, but don’t know enough German to cope with your work.
 In this case, you or your employer have to cover part of the course fee.
 To participate in the programme, you have to apply at your local BAMF office.

 You can search for all courses in the vocational language programme on the KURSNET website (select “Berufsbezogene Sprachkurse gem. §45a AufenthG/DeuFöV” or “Berufsbezogene Sprachförderung (ESF-BAMF)”).
-Known schools certified for those courses are adult education centres (“Volkshochschulen” or VHS) and BBQ, ESO and GFBM (for residents of Berlin only).
+Schools certified for those courses are adult education centres (“Volkshochschulen” or VHS) and BBQ, ESO and GFBM (for residents of Berlin only).
 If the Jobcenter is funding your course, they will issue you an education voucher (“Bildungsgutschein”).
 Make sure you don’t miss the deadline to redeem this voucher and check beforehand if the school of your choice is recognised by the Jobcenter.